Skip to main content

 "It comes from when there was a time when food was scarce, and we as humans had to eat a lot of high calorie foods for our survival," she explains.

 Sugary foods also affect the brain's reward system, triggering the release of feel good chemicals such as endorphins and serotonin.
 These boost our mood, leaving us wanting to go back for more.
-In other words, eating sugar kickstarts a chemical reaction that can create a cycle of addiction1.
+In other words, eating sugar kickstarts a chemical reaction that can create a cycle of addiction.

 Can a vitamin deficiency cause sugar cravings?

-"If you lack certain nutrients that help provide energy to the body, this can make us tired," says Patel.
+"If you lack certain nutrients that help provide energy to the body, this can make us tired," says Pillai.
 "In turn, this can make us crave sweet foods which provide an energy boost.
 This may include deficiencies in magnesium, B vitamins and zinc."

 Continue reading below

-How to stop sugar cravings
+How to fight sugar cravings

 Cutting down on your sugar intake isn't easy, but there are steps you can take to make the process easier.